hafnium49/aloha-lite/vision_bridge/tests/README.md

 - Test images are located in `../../temporary_images/`

 ## Notes
-- The import errors in `test_direct_color_checker.py` for cv2 and colour_checker_detection are expected since these dependencies are only available inside the Docker container
+- The import errors in `test_direct_color_checker.py` for cv2 are expected since these dependencies are only available inside the Docker container
+- The new `/circle-colour` endpoint detects circles in the left half of images and returns color information
 - API tests require the services to be running and accessible
 - Path adjustments have been made to account for the new test location within the vision_bridge directory structure
+- Tests now focus on circle detection and color analysis rather than color checker patterns